 The IRS is also in charge of managing tax-exempt organizations and tax-exempt retirement plans.
 A large part of what the IRS does involves enforcement, which includes examining taxpayer returns, going after collections, and dealing with issues with individuals and organizations not following the laws.

 As one of the country’s largest federal agencies, the IRS employs almost 80,000 people.
 There are just two appointed positions within the IRS – the Commissioner of Internal Revenue and the Chief Counsel.
-These positions are chosen by the president and the Senate.
+The president and the Senate choose these positions.
 The Commissioner is the ‘boss of the IRS,’ and the Chief handles the legal matters.

 The IRS has an Oversight Board that keeps a watch over the IRS.
 They ensure that all agents are treating taxpayers fairly.
 They also look over the IRS plans, but the positions haven’t been completely filled for 5 years, and the overseeing has taken a back seat.